gonconist/ab4tsv/README.md

 ## WiC-TSV data & baseline models

 The WiC-TSV dataset as well as training and evaluation scripts for HyperBertCLS and HyperBert3 are available [here](https://github.com/semantic-web-company/wic-tsv).
+Make sure to copy the contents of `wic-tsv/data/en` to `ab4tsv/data`.

 ## Training your own model